learn-co-curriculum/java-mod-1-constructors/README.md

-1. As stated, the constructor does not specify a return type because it always returns an object of the type of the class it's defined in, so in this case our constructor will return an object of type `Student`
+1. As stated, the constructor does not specify a return type because it always returns an object of the type of the class it's defined in, so in this case our constructor will return an object of type `Student`.
 2. The `this` keyword is used to make a reference to the instance of the `Student` class that we are in the process of constructing.
-We need to use it here to make a distinction between the `firstName` variable that belongs to this instance we are building vs the `firstName` variable that was passed in as a variable to the constructor
+We need to use it here to make a distinction between the `firstName` variable that belongs to this instance we are building vs the `firstName` variable that was passed in as a variable to the constructor.
 3. Using the `this` keyword, we initialize the value of the `firstName` variable of the `Student` instance we're building with the value of the `firstName` variable that was passed into the constructor.
 And we do the same thing with